JPham8010/AJ-Adventures-App/README.md

 ## TODOs/Backlog
 1. Fix icons for "ingredients" and "steps" in DetailView.swift to make more sense.
 (Potentially do a circle (.filled) to indicate boolean status)
+2. Look into Realm.io or NSUserDefaults for data storage after closing